Early mornings are my favorite time of the day… and I mean really early.

 Splashing some cold water on your face will help energize and wake you up quickly in the morning.

 Also, before coffee or any other morning beverages, make sure to hydrate with a glass of water.
-Personally, I drink 32 oz of room temperature water first thing in the morning.
+Personally, I drink 32 oz of room temperature, lemon water first thing in the morning.
 This helps me wake up and start the day off properly.

 have a good reason.